FriendlyAI/ctaff/README.md

 Layers `C`, `D`, and `E` are midrange beats. `C` is for frequencies peaking around 200-350 Hz, `D` is for frequencies peaking around 350-650 Hz, and `E` is for frequencies peaking around 350-2000 Hz.

-Layer `F` is for frequencies peaking around 2800-3850 Hz.
+Layer `F` is for high-frequency beats peaking around 2800-3850 Hz.